-100 years earlier women used layers of cotton, horse hair and rope lined hoop skirts and petticoats to create volume.
+100 years earlier, women used layers of cotton, horse hair, and rope-lined hoop skirts and petticoats to create volume.
 In the 1950s, they did the same.
-Netting was a newer invention that was lighter and airy, requiring less petticoats, but it was also itchy and very prone to flattening out with wear.
+Netting was a newer invention that was lighter and more airy, requiring less petticoats, but it was also itchy and very prone to flattening out with wear.
 Net needed to be stiff, and so women’s popular magazines dished out plenty of advice on how to keep them stiff.
 Starching crinolines with liquid and or spray starch was one technique.
 Pressing while damp was another.
 Ironing wax paper over net was a creative use of home supplies.
-Using shellac over a blotter was extreme, but hey it did work.
-The stiffer the net the more scratched ladies legs or nylons became — this is what women remember the most about petticoats in the 1950s.
+Using shellac over a blotter was extreme, but hey, it did work.
+The stiffer the net, the more scratched ladies’ legs or nylons became — this is what women remember the most about petticoats in the 1950s.

 “I remember wearing lots petticoats.
 Starched horse hair petticoats.
 My mother starched them and dried them in the kitchen on newspapers.